nycu-ucr/L25GC/README.md

 ### <font color="blue">B. free5GC (on Host 2)</font>
 #### (1) How to run
 1. **Unbind NICs from DPDK**
-    <font color="ff0000">If you want to run free5GC, make sure two NICs are unbind from DPDK driver</font>
+    <font color="ff0000">If you want to run free5GC, make sure two NICs are NOT bound by the DPDK driver.</font>
     ```shell
     $ cd $HOME/l25gc
     l25gc$ ./onvm-upf/dpdk/usertools/dpdk-setup.sh
     ```

     * Press [57] to bind NIC back to kernal driver
-      1. In this example, address ‘0000:01:00.0’ and ‘0000:01:00.1’ are typed (in two distinct [57] operations) to bind back enp1s0f0 and enp1s0f1 respectively on Host 2.
+      1. In this example, addresses ‘0000:01:00.0’ and ‘0000:01:00.1’ are typed (in two distinct [57] operations) to bind back enp1s0f0 and enp1s0f1 respectively on Host 2.
       2. In the second step of operation [57], a name of kernel driver, "i40e" (in this case), should be typed then.
     * Press [62] to quit the tool

-    (After these steps, NICs should be bind back to kernal driver)
+    (After these steps, NICs should be bound back to kernel driver.)

-2. **Change to directory of kernal-free5gc3.0.5**
+2. **Change to the directory of kernel-free5gc3.0.5**
     ```shell
     $ cd $HOME/l25gc
     l25gc$ cd kernel-free5gc3.0.5